ABSTRACT OF PROJECT

 11. Ship J, Fox PC, Baum BJ.
 How much saliva is enough?
 ‘Normal’ function defined.
 JADA 1991;122:63-9

 This webpage and associated webpages are personal pages without intent to advertise and retrieve any personal information or statistics from those viewing it or sending email to its production group.
 There is no sponsorship or funding of the site outside that of the production group.
 Nor does the webpage host any form of advertisement.
-For further information on how this website handles visitor interaction, please browse the Patient FAQ page.
-For further information on how this website handles external links, please browse the DH Links page.
+For further information on how this website handles visitor interaction or further information on how this website handles external links, please browse the Tobacco Cessation Page.

 Physical Aspects of Care: Pain and Gastrointestinal Symptoms (2015, page 93)